What’s the Deal with Omega-3s?

 What are Omega-3s?

-Omega-3 fatty acids, also called linolenic fatty acids, are essential fatty acids, meaning that the body cannot internally make them and they must be sourced externally from food.
+Omega-3 fatty acids, also called linolenic fatty acids, are essential fatty acids.
+This means that the body cannot internally make them and they must be sourced externally from food.
 Omega-3 fatty acids help to reduce inflammation in the body and offer cardio-protective benefits, like lowering LDL cholesterol and total triglycerides.
 Omega-3 fatty acids are polyunsaturated, meaning that they have multiple double two carbon bonds in the fatty acid chain.
 The types of omega-3 fatty acids include ALA (alpha-linolenic-acid), EPA (eicosapentaenoic acid), and DHA (docosahexaenoic acid).
 All three types of fatty acids are essential and can be found in a variety of foods.
 The 2020-2015 Dietary Guidelines for Americans recommends that adults consume at least 8 oz of seafood per week for omega-3 needs.

 What sources do they come from?
 (Include ALA, EPA, DHA)